SAhmadUmass/zendeskclone4/supabaserenamedashinteg.md

    - For the admin dashboard, you might need additional tables such as `support_staff`, `roles`, etc.

 3. **Configure RLS Policies:**
-   - Ensure RLS policies are defined to restrict data access based on user roles (e.g., “admin,” “support,” “customer”).
+   - Ensure RLS policies are defined to restrict data access based on user roles ("admin," "support," "customer").
    - Example policies:
      - **Support Staff** can view and manage tickets assigned to them.
      - **Admins** have full access to all data.